 Which financial market infrastructures are considered systemically important?

 The financial market infrastructures that could harbour risks for the stability of the financial system include the Swiss Interbank Clearing (SIC) payment system, the central securities depository SIX SIS and the central counterparty SIX x-clear.
 These are operated by SIX Interbank Clearing Ltd, SIX SIS Ltd and SIX x-clear Ltd, which are subsidiaries of SIX Group Ltd (www.six-group.com).
-Other systems that are important for the stability of the Swiss financial system are the Continuous Linked Settlement (CLS) foreign exchange settlement system and the central counterparties Eurex Clearing and LCH.Clearnet Ltd. The operators of these financial market infrastructures are domiciled in the US, the UK and Germany.
+Other systems that are important for the stability of the Swiss financial system are the Continuous Linked Settlement (CLS) foreign exchange settlement system and the central counterparties Eurex Clearing and London Clearing House (LCH).
+The operators of these financial market infrastructures are domiciled in the US, Germany and the UK.

 Why does the SNB monitor systemically important financial market infrastructures?

 The National Bank Act requires the SNB to oversee financial market infrastructures.
-By overseeing financial market infrastructures operated by the private sector, the SNB promotes their security.
+The SNB promotes the security of financial market infrastructures operated by the private sector by overseeing their compliance with the special requirements set out in the National Bank Ordinance.
 In so doing, it gives priority to reducing systemic risk.
-First, it is important to ensure that neither technical system failure nor financial difficulties on the part of financial market infrastructure operators give rise to major credit or liquidity problems for financial intermediaries, or that these result in severe disruption on financial markets.
+First, it is important to ensure that neither technical system failure, due for example to cyberattacks, nor financial difficulties on the part of financial market infrastructure operators give rise to major credit or liquidity problems for financial intermediaries, or that these result in severe disruption on financial markets.
 Second, the legal framework, and, in particular, the rules and procedures for the different systems should be formulated such that payment or delivery difficulties of individual participants in these financial market infrastructures do not spill over to other financial intermediaries, linked financial market infrastructures or the financial markets.
 To this end, the SNB cooperates with FINMA as well as with foreign supervisory and oversight authorities.